Visitor’s Center.

 Since her death on March 14, 1977, Fannie Lou Hamer has been recognized worldwide as a national icon.

-Local authorities estimate that more than BLANK people visit Hamer’s gravesite and her statue, that was unveiled on October 5, 2012 annually.
+Local officials estimate that hundreds of people visit Hamer’s gravesite annually and her nearby statue that was unveiled on October 5, 2012.
 These consist of families, individuals, educational groups and organized tours.
 One such group is The Great Mississippi Road Trip organized by the Mississippi Centers for Justice (MCJ) which toured the Garden in October 2023.
 The group is planning for another tour in October 2024.
 (Photos below courtesy of MCJ)

 Iowa State & Langston University.